 - 1. Identify job functions that relate to the EMS and SEAs.

 - Identify current training related to environmental, health, and safety and determine if EMS information could be integrated with existing training or if there should be separate EMS training.

-- Identify other training materials or programs available outside your company.
+- 3. Identify other training materials or programs available outside your company.
 Places to check include:

-- Trade associations:
+- " Trade associations;

-- Small Business Administration;
+- " Small Business Administration;

-- U.S. Environmental Protection Agency;
+- " U.S. Environmental Protection Agency;

-- State and local environmental agencies;
+- " State and local environmental agencies;

-- Suppliers; and
+- " Suppliers; and

-- Contractors and consultants.
+- " Contractors and consultants.

-- 4. Develop your training program.
+- Develop your training program.
 You can use the Tool 9-2: Sample Training Needs Analysis Form to document specific training and Procedure 9-1: Sample Procedure for Environmental Training to document program development.

-- 5. Routinely review the effectiveness of your training program and update it regularly to reflect changes.